ds1910/BugVault-Lite/README.md

 Edit
 npm run dev
 ---
+---
+---

 ## 🔮 Future Enhancements

-✅ Frontend Integration with React/Next.js
+- ✅ **Frontend Integration with React/Next.js**
+  Build a sleek, responsive UI for the bug tracking system using modern frontend frameworks.

-🔁 Email Verification System
+- 🔁 **Email Verification System**
+  Add secure email verification during user registration to prevent spam and ensure authenticity.

-💬 Real-time comments using Socket.io
+- 💬 **Real-time Comments using Socket.io**
+  Implement live comment updates on bugs for seamless team collaboration without page refresh.

-📊 Bug statistics dashboard for Admin
+- 📊 **Bug Statistics Dashboard for Admin**
-📂 File attachments (screenshots, logs)
-📌 Label filters & advanced bug search
+  Provide insights into bug trends, user activity, and bug status distribution.

+- 📂 **File Attachments (Screenshots, Logs)**
+  Enable users to upload images or log files to clarify bug reports for better debugging.

+- 📌 **Label Filters & Advanced Bug Search**
+  Add tags/labels for bugs and support complex search queries like "open critical bugs by user X".

-🔒 Rate limiting, helmet, CORS hardening
+- 🔒 **Rate Limiting, Helmet, CORS Hardening**
-🔍 ElasticSearch-style bug search
+  Add security headers and limit API misuse by integrating common Node.js security best practices.

+- 🔍 **ElasticSearch-style Bug Search**
+  Support full-text and fuzzy search using ElasticSearch or MongoDB Atlas Search for fast retrieval.

 ---

 ## 📄 License

-This project is open-source and free to use for learning or as a base for production applications.
+This project is **open-source** and free to use under the MIT License.
+Feel free to use it for learning, extend it, or even deploy it in production with your own customizations.

 ---

 ## 🙌 Author

 Built with ❤️ by **ds1910**

-If you like this project, consider giving it a ⭐️ and sharing it with others!
+If you like this project, consider giving it a ⭐️ and sharing it with fellow developers!